Telefonica/iot-utils/README.md

 The MongoDB database is a simple no-sql database, oriented to documents using JSON and BSON formats

 #### 5.1.1.- Tools for any version of MongoDB
-In [managemongodb] we have processes to manage many task for MongoDB These tools are designed to be used by many people: Developers, Dbas, Release Engineers and Support, under the following concepts: extensive use of regexp expressions, high flexibility, high separated modularity functions, easy configuration and low level design (only use MongoDB tools, nodejs software inside MongoDB tools and Bash)
+Inside [managemongodb](managemongodb) we have processes to manage many task for MongoDB<br>
+These tools are designed to be used by many people: Developers, Dbas, Release Engineers and Support, under the following concepts: extensive use of regexp expressions, high flexibility, high separated modularity functions, easy configuration and low level design (only use MongoDB tools, nodejs software inside MongoDB tools and Bash)<br>
-Because this design, at beginning the use of these tools can be complicated and difficult Because there are bugs in older MongoDB versions 2.x and 3.1.x and 3.2.x (not manage correctly error code status and not manage a lot of special characters, by example the slash "/"), we construct specific process to do backups and restore MongoDB databases with these characteristics
+Because this design, at beginning the use of these tools can be complicated and difficult<br>
+Because there are bugs in older MongoDB versions 2.x and 3.1.x and 3.2.x (not manage correctly error code status and not manage a lot of special characters, by example the slash "/"), we construct specific process to do backups and restore MongoDB databases with these characteristics<br>
 For MongoDB 3.3.x versions and higher these bugs are resolved, and for these versions we will develop better tools

 ##### 5.1.1.1.- Howto use